EWaterman/EWaterman.github.io/_posts/Ch6/0006-04-01-font-websites.md

 [Font Squirrel](https://www.fontsquirrel.com/fonts/list/classification/comic) - Mostly general fonts though they have decent collection of comic specific fonts.

+[Comicraft](http://www.comicbookfonts.com/) - Lots of comic specific fonts.
+They’re not cheap but a lot of them look pretty good.

 [Calligraphr](https://www.calligraphr.com/) - Turn your handwriting into a font!